godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_y()      |
 +----------+--------------------+

-The amount of damping that happens at the y-motion.
+The amount of damping that happens at the Y motion.

 .. _class_Generic6DOFJoint_property_linear_limit_y/enabled: